macitpros/wm-silnite/README.md

 ## As of version .6.4.0:

 **Preference Pane**
-* Frequency to check for updates
+* _Frequency to check for updates_
-Sets how often a full run will be done.
+  * Sets how often a full run will be done.
 Less often helps with reducing bandwith and speeds up regular reporting.

-* Unable to check for updates attempts
+* _Unable to check for updates attempts_
-If silnite is unable to check for updates due to connection failure, an information warning will be generated (no tickets/emails).
-An alert (email/ticket) will be generated after the set number of failed attempts has passed.
+  * If `silnite` is unable to check for updates due to connection failure, an information warning will be generated (no tickets/emails) in your Watchman Monitoring dashboard.
+If the number of attempts exceeds this number an alert (ticket/email) will be generated.

 ![screenshot_1069](https://user-images.githubusercontent.com/17754199/64067360-fe427780-cbec-11e9-9725-9d68cdffc0ec.png)